galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Aligning sequences with MAFFT

-Today you will be aligning sequences using a modern multiple alignment program called **MAFFT**, whjich is available on Galaxy.
+Today you will be aligning sequences using a modern multiple alignment program called **MAFFT**, which is available on Galaxy.

 ## Question: is there a format convention for program names, like Courier Bold or something?